justleoo/dotfiles/README.md

 ## thanks 💙

-[pagankeymaster](https://github.com/pagankeymaster) for help me with tym config

-[catppuccin](https://github.com/catppuccin) for made a awesome theme 😼

-[bleyom](https://github.com/bleyom) by picom config with some modifications of mine

-[alphatechnolog](https://github.com/alphatechnolog) for help me with eww
+[saimoomedits](https://github.com/saimoomedits) for help me a lot with all